baendlorel/archiver/README.md

 ### log

-Show the logs of `put`, `restore`, `config`.
+Show the logs of `put`, `restore`, and `config` operations.

-`[range]` means show logs with in this period of time.
-It can be in the forms below.
+`[range]` means showing logs within a specific period of time.
+It can take the following forms:

 1. normal ranges : `YYYYMM-YYYYMM`
 2. left side only : `YYYYMM`
 3. right side only : `*-YYYYMM`
-4. CE only
+4. Common Era only
-5. Archiver will always consider last 2 digits of the number as month, and the rest as year
+5. Archiver will always consider the last 2 digits of the number as the month, and the rest as the year.

 ```bash
 arv log [range] # also `arv lg [range]`